mall1/znas-upload-action/README.md

       upload_path:
         description: The path of the folder or file to upload
         required: true
+        default: 'sample-file.txt'
         type: string
       upload_name:
         description:
           The optional name for the uploaded ZIP file (without extension)
         required: false
         type: string
+      add_timestamp_suffix:
+        description:
+          Set to 'true' to add a timestamp to the file name, 'false' to disable
+        required: false
+        default: 'true'

 jobs:
   upload-znas: